-Laughter Therapy: We have implemented laughter therapy programs for pediatric patients to help them cope with serious medical conditions such as chronic pain, recovery from surgery, bone marrow treatments, critical isolation care, infusion treatments, addictions, depression, trauma, anger and anxiety.
+Comedy brings immediate relief from pain and sadness.
+This is especially helpful in the short term, giving us a chance to recharge and renew from the exhausting emotional and physical effects of illness.
+We have implemented Rx Laughter therapy programs for pediatric patients to help them cope with serious medical conditions such as chronic pain, recovery from surgery, bone marrow treatments, critical isolation care, infusion treatments, addictions, depression, trauma, anger and anxiety.
 We relieve pain and offer freedom from the constant reminders of illness, pain and fear.
-This gives us the chance to be a "normal" person, to laugh, feel less alone, and to cope with the treatments with renewed energy.
-Our program is based upon our laughter therapy research collaboration with The UCLA Jonsson Cancer Center (see below).
+This allows patients to feel like a "normal" person, to laugh, feel less alone, and to cope with the treatments with renewed energy.
+Our program is based upon our laughter therapy research collaboration with The UCLA Jonsson Cancer Center (see further below).

-Humor Therapy: A humorous outlook for those in support groups for emotional issues as a result of physical illness or trauma can produce longer lasting changes in thoughts, feelings and behaviors for improved coping and communication.
+Rx Laughter Educational Programs: Humor therapy can be longer-term and can produce a new way of viewing a difficult situation, offering light at the end of the tunnel.
+A humorous outlook for those in support groups for emotional issues as a result of physical illness or trauma can produce longer lasting changes in thoughts, feelings and behaviors for improved coping and communication.
 Through our humor therapy programs, we help young adults with behavioral and emotional issues who are in support groups at mental health clinics.
 These children and adolescents are often struggling with issues such as anger, addiction, recovery from trauma and behavioral issues that interfere with healthy relationships.
 In sessions led by our volunteers, we use a variety of interactive techniques with one thing in common - they all use comedy as a way of opening the door to uncomfortable feelings and painful memories with a fresh perspective in a non-threatening, sensitive,

-Home page last updated February 16, 2015.
+Home page last updated August 28, 2015.